Allyson Felix launches a child care initiative for athlete moms

 "It's just a way really to ... say we can show up and support women, and they don't have to choose between motherhood and anything else," Felix said.

 At the end of this season, she plans to retire.
-Her last pro races are set to be the US championships this week, June 23-26, followed — if qualified — by the world championships July 15-24.
+Her last pro races are set to be the U.S. championships this week, June 23-26, and if she qualifies, she will then compete at the world championships in July.
 Both take place in Eugene, Oregon.

 But she'll still keep running, for herself, and for her daughter too.